 Guest rooms over several floors with stair access and elevator access are clean and offer a peaceful environment.

 Mass is held on weekdays (including Saturdays) at 7:10am.
 8:00am on Sundays.
-A later curfew can be requested for Group Bookings.
+A later curfew is possible by arrangement with the Sisters.

 Breakfast is included in the price.
 There are many dining options within walking distance of the venue.